Welcome to the best BG3 Sorcerer Build. The Sorcerer is a powerful Charisma Spellcaster with access to a wide range of Spells.

 You gain a Sixth Level Spell Slot, and the ability to learn and cast these spells.
 You can choose one new spell to unlock here, too.

 Chain Lightning is a great spell to unlock here.
 It deals 10-80 Lightning Damage, which can fork from the primary target to up to three secondary targets.
 This is great for dispatching tightly packed groups of enemies.
+It can get especially crazy if you use it as a Twinned Spell.

 Finally, you’ll unlock a pretty complicated feature for the Wild Magic Sorcerer, called Controlled Chaos.